ng-/ng/readme.md

 		$window.alert("Can I alert on the server?")
 	}
 ```

-- Some services such as controllers, directives, and animations are only available on the client.
+##### Client vs Server
 Config, run, provider, factory, & service are all put on both the client and server.
+Some services, however, such as controllers, directives, and animations are only available on the client.
 ```javascript
 	.controller('example', function($scope, os)
 	{